ZXXYy/ZXXYy.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: xiaoyez[at]zju.edu.cn | Office Address. | The best is the enemy of the good.
+subtitle: xiaoyez[at]zju.edu.cn | The best is the enemy of the good.

 profile:
   align: right